Live Coram Deo – In the presence of God

 Pastor Anthony

-The word “walk” in 2 Corinthians 5:7 means conduct (in an ethical sense: the way I conduct my life or live my life).
-I've told many that righteous behavior is one of the most significant pieces of evidence God displays in and through us (a wholly illumined one).
-Good Christian behavior is evidenced by growth and development in the grace God gives by way of Christ, through and through the Holy Spirit.
+The term “walk” in 2 Corinthians 5:7 refers to one's conduct, particularly in an ethical sense—the way we live our lives.
+I often tell others that righteous behavior is one of the most significant evidences of God working in and through us.
+A genuinely righteous Christian life reflects growth and development through the grace God offers via Christ and the Holy Spirit.
 Remember what the apostle Paul said about being rescued from this body of death (Romans 7:24).
-Only God, through Christ via the Holy Spirit, can liberate the person from walking by sight!
-A person can tell me they are a Christian all day long, but if your conduct is contrary to faith alignment in Christ, you are walking by sight (2 Corinthians 5:7b).
-Conduct which is opposite that of righteousness.
+Only God, through Christ and via the Holy Spirit, can liberate a person from walking by sight.
+A person can claim to be a Christian, but if their conduct contradicts their faith in Christ, they are indeed walking by sight (2 Corinthians 5:7b), acting in ways that are contrary to righteousness.

-As Christians, we should know and have a wanton desire to conduct ourselves according to righteousness.
-It should be the primary focus of our thought processes and subsequent actions.
-We examine ourselves daily (2 Corinthians 13:5; 2 Peter 1:10-11) to see if we are truly walking by faith and aligned with Christ.
-We do not sign any truce with the thought processes of the world.
-Therefore we walk by faith, destroying lofty arguments based on man's fleshy desires (2 Corinthians 10:5).
-We accomplish this by defending our faith.
-Living by the hope within us based on sound biblical principles (1 Peter 3:15).
-We are to walk and live for Christ as adopted sons of the faith (Romans 8:14-17).
+As Christians, we should strive to conduct ourselves righteously.
+This should be our primary focus in both our thoughts and actions.
+We need to examine ourselves daily (2 Corinthians 13:5; 2 Peter 1:10-11) to ensure that we are truly walking by faith and aligned with Christ.
+We do not compromise with worldly thought processes.
+Still, instead, we walk by faith, dismantling lofty arguments based on human desires (2 Corinthians 10:5).
+We defend our faith, living in hope grounded in sound biblical principles (1 Peter 3:15).
+We are called to walk and live for Christ as adopted sons and daughters of the faith (Romans 8:14-17).

-“Therefore, being always of good courage, and knowing that while we are at home in the body, we are absent from the Lord— 7 for we walk by faith, not by sight— 8 we are of good courage, I say, and prefer rather be absent from the body and to be at home with the Lord.
+2 Corinthians 5:6-9 states: “Therefore, being always of good courage, and knowing that while we are at home in the body, we are absent from the Lord— 7 for we walk by faith, not by sight— 8 we are of good courage, I say, and would rather be absent from the body and at home with the Lord.
 Therefore, we also have as our ambition, whether at home or absent, 9 to be pleasing to Him."

-If this is true of you, continue to walk by faith in Christ and have Christian conduct worthy of being born again.
-If not, seize the opportunity while it is still Today (Hebrews 3:13), as long as God offers salvation by grace through faith continues.
+If this is true for you, continue to walk by faith in Christ and exhibit Christian conduct worthy of being born again.
+If not, take the opportunity while it is still today (Hebrews 3:13), as long as God continues to offer salvation by grace through faith.

 Pastor Anthony

-Claiming that Jesus is our Lord comes with more than just reckless profession.
-If you do not obey His Commandment, the love walk you claim to be acceptable isn't as successful as you may think.
-"Test yourselves to see if you are in the faith; examine yourselves!
-Or do you not recognize this about yourselves, that Jesus Christ is in you—unless indeed you [are unapproved] fail the test" (2 Corinthians 13:5)?
+Proclaiming Jesus as our Lord entails more than a mere verbal acknowledgment; it demands action.
+If we disregard His commandments, the love we profess may not be as genuine or thriving as we might believe.
+As Paul urges, “Test yourselves to see if you are in the faith; examine yourselves!
+Or do you not recognize this about yourselves, that Jesus Christ is in you—unless indeed you fail the test” (2 Corinthians 13:5).

 Scripture to reference: 1 John 2:3; 1 John 5:3; 2 John 1:6